Category: News

 News

 Attorney Matthew L. Sharp is representing a group of activists who are seeking to halt the production, sale, and marketing of AR-15 assault-style rifles in the United States.
 The lawsuit was filed jointly by a congregation known as Catholic Sisters, made up of the Adrian Dominican Sisters, Sisters of Bon Secours USA, Sisters of St. Francis of Philadelphia, and Sisters of the Holy Names of Jesus & Mary, U.S.-Ontario Province.
-As shareholders in Smith & Wesson, the Catholic Sisters’ lawsuit seeks to hold the board members liable for [...]
+What Are the Details of the Lawsuit?
+As shareholders in Smith & Wesson, the Catholic Sisters’ lawsuit seeks [...]

 + Continue Reading